ArgoCanada/bgcArgoDMQC/validation/README.md

 ![Percent of comparison](https://raw.githubusercontent.com/ArgoCanada/BGC-QC/master/figures/doxy_audit/DOXY_audit_comparison_breakdown_20200730.png)

+### change log

-Plan moving forward is to look into the NaN-valued and high (> 0.2) difference gains to see if there is anything consistent about those data or metadata that are causing the mismatch.
+July 19, 2020: Plan moving forward is to look into the NaN-valued and high (> 0.2) difference gains to see if there is anything consistent about those data or metadata that are causing the mismatch.